Animal Services FAQs

 - Rabies vaccination enforcement

 A neighbor’s dog barks nonstop.
-Will animal control help?
+Will Animal Services help?

-Animal Control would come out to verify the complaint, and to make sure the pet is not in a possibly harmful situation.
+Animal Services would come out to verify the complaint, and to make sure the pet is not in a possibly harmful situation.
 There are fines for noisy animals in the City of Alexandria.

 Squirrels are in my attic.
 Will animal control remove them or rent me a trap to remove them?

-Animal Control does not deal with pests or wildlife that does not pose a threat to humans, however, humane wildlife control agencies can help resolve these situations.
-The League does rent humane traps to the public, but only for the purpose of trapping stray or feral cats for Trap-Neuter-Return.
-Learn more Animal Control’s response to wildlife.
+Animal Services does not deal with pests or wildlife that does not pose a threat to humans; however, humane wildlife control agencies can help resolve these situations.
+The AWLA does rent humane traps to the public, but only for the purpose of trapping stray or feral cats for Trap-Neuter-Return.
+Learn more Animal Services’ response to wildlife.

 Stray cats come in and out of the sewer, and I am concerned for their well-being.
 Will animal control take them to the shelter?